superblk/terve/README.md

 # Terve 👋

 Unified terraform and terragrunt version manager.

 WARNING: this is in _early_ development, so no releases yet. :sob:

 ## Setup

 1. Build `terve` for your operating system
-1. Install it in `PATH`, e.g. in `/usr/local/bin`
+1. Install terve in `PATH`, e.g. in `/usr/local/bin`
 1. Add directory `~/.terve/bin` to `PATH` (using e.g. `.bashrc`)

 ## Usage